 Thanks to Tapan Ji, Sandeep, Neeraj, and VPGupta Ji for contributing some of these tips in the DoW Community Forums.

-So, now that you know about these responsible travel tips for the Himalayas, would you be interested to implement them or learn from them?
+So, now that you know about these responsible travel tips for the Himalayas, would you be interested in implementing them or learning from them?
 No one can force us to follow these basic things which are required to be followed when traveling in the remote areas of the Himalayas.

-So, it is important we teach and spreads them slowly and take one step at a time to learn & practice them on our trips.
-We must start with fixing our own wrong doings first, then move on to the family and then spread into our own circle of influence further.
+So, it is crucial we teach and spreads them slowly and take one step at a time to learn & practice them on our trips.
+We must start by fixing our wrongdoings first, then move on to the family and then spread into our circle of influence further.

 Teaching our kids these common civic sense practices right from the early ages will go in a long way in changing the mindset towards responsible travel in the Himalayas.

-Do comment below in the article if you have any other responsible travel tip that other travelers should practice.
+Do comment below in the article if you have any other responsible travel tips that other travelers should practice.
 I will be happy to add them to the article.

 If you believe in these tips and want to spread the word about them, do not forget to share this article with your family and friends.